littlecraft/phony/README.md

 # phony
-The goal of this module is to provide a convenient python based bluetooth hands-free profile (HFP) interface that allows you to easily "roll your own" hands-free headset service or device.
+Phony is a python module that provides a convenient bluetooth hands-free profile (HFP) interface and allows you to easily create your very own linux-based hands free service or device.
+Phony collects and abstracts much of the tedium and mystery associated with working with the linux bluetooth, telephony, and audio stack.
+And what's more, it is designed to be deeply embedded, making it great for environments with limited or no HMI.

 # Prerequisites